rabiaorsun/term_project_32190/README.md

 ## You can reach my code: [Dosyaya Gitmek İçin Tıklayın](./main.ipynb)

-### 🧠 Machine Learning Analysis: Predicting Lung Cancer Mortality with Linear Regression
+## 🧠 Machine Learning Analysis: Country-Specific Modeling of Lung Cancer Mortality

-To further understand the relationship between environmental and socioeconomic factors and lung cancer mortality, we developed a supervised machine learning model using a combined dataset from India and Canada.
-A linear regression model was employed to quantify the influence of each factor on lung cancer death rates.
+To explore the relationship between environmental and socioeconomic factors and lung cancer mortality, we developed supervised machine learning models using country-separated datasets for **India** and **Canada**.
+Instead of combining the two countries, we trained models individually, aiming to capture regional patterns more effectively and avoid misleading generalizations.

-We faced a challenge due to varying column names across the two countries (e.g., "Tobacco Use" vs. "Final Estimate (Tobacco Use)").
-To address this, we created merged feature columns (e.g., `Tobacco Use Combined`) by prioritizing available estimates, ensuring data consistency and maximizing sample size.
+We utilized four regression models:
+- Linear Regression
+- K-Nearest Neighbors (KNN)
+- Decision Tree Regressor
+- Random Forest Regressor

+Each model was evaluated using **5-Fold Cross-Validation** to ensure robustness and avoid overfitting.

 ---

-#### 🔍 Features Used (Independent Variables):
+### 🔍 Features Used (Independent Variables)

 - Tobacco Use (combined)
 - Tobacco Smoking (combined)